Been-there and done-that.

 Then again, maybe you’d call me …travel- jaded.

-Could you tell the difference between a local who’s giving you honest advice or scamming you?
+What’s the difference between a local who’s giving you honest advice or scamming you?

 As a traveler, is it naïve to assume every stranger is innocent and sincere?